PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

 #### resource_group_name

-Name of the Resource Group to use.
+The name of the Resource Group to use.

 Type: string